 DocuSign meets and exceeds the most stringent US, EU, and global security standards.
 No other Digital Transaction Management (DTM) company can match the enterprise security and operations investments DocuSign has made—and third-party audit reports back it up.
-DocuSign is the only eSignature provider to be xDTM, ISO 27001 and SSAE 16 certified and tested internationally, across the entire company and its data centers.
+DocuSign is ISO 27001:2013 and SSAE 16, SOC 1 Type 2, SOC 2 Type 2 certified and tested internationally – across the entire company and its data centers.

 The number of worldwide email accounts is expected to increase from an installed base of 3.1 billion in 2011 to nearly 4.1 billion by year-end 2015, according to a report by Radicati.
 Unfortunately some people take advantage of that tremendous volume for malicious purposes.
 DocuSign relies on the secure DocuSign Global Network to ensure document security.
 But what about email, which falls outside our carefully maintained network?
 Here are a few best practices for maintaining the top levels of email security for yourself and your organization.